Cognigy/Transformers/endpoint/webhook/lekabapi/README.md

 ### Template

-WhatsApp and KakaoTalk template messages arenät supported at the moment but the feature is coming.
+WhatsApp and KakaoTalk template messages aren't supported at the moment but the feature is coming.

 ## Supported Message Types And Features in Lekab API Transformer

 ### Say Node

 All output types, except "Adaptive Card" and "List" of the Say Node is supported if the channel (WhatsApp, Messenger etc.) supports them.

 ### Condition: Cognigy Script is not supported, leave them empty.